ioccc-src/winner/1998/fanf/README.md

     make all
 ```

-NOTE: this may take a while.
+**NOTE**: this may take a while.
 Some systems may have problems building
 this entry because of the system resources it requires.